Raya Dunayevskaya: News and Letters Committees

-Legacy
+Death and legacy

+Dunayevskaya died on June 9, 1987.

-Raya Dunayevskaya's speeches, letters, publications, notes, recordings and other items are located in the Walter P. Reuther Library at Wayne State University in Detroit.
+Her speeches, letters, publications, notes, recordings and other items are located in the Walter P. Reuther Library at Wayne State University in Detroit.
 Microfilm copies of the collection are available from the WSU Archives of Labor and Urban Affairs and PDF copies are online at the Raya Dunayevskaya Memorial Fund website.
 Guides to the collection are available from News and Letters Committees and in PDF form at the RDMF website.